 Following is the table with the moment of inertia unit conversion:

 Example of Moment of Inertia

 Consider a wheel and a uniform disc, both having the same mass rotating about the same axis.
-If you may have observed, it is difficult to start or stop the wheel than it is to start or stop the uniform disc.
+As you may have observed, it is more difficult to start or stop the wheel than it is to start or stop the uniform disc.

 Why is this so, in spite of both the objects having the same mass?